 The popularity of the add-ons continued with the arrival of Windows XP and a second version of PowerToys in 2001, which included a new set of utilities for creating custom keyboard layouts, and adding different time zones to the system clock.
 They also expanded the core Windows functionality with extras that were actually useful, such as live previews for switching applications with Alt+Tab, and the option to open a command prompt window from any folder.

-The latest breed of PowerToys will also be rolling out as open source projects, so users can pick them up and customize them.
-You can try the all new PowerToys already released for Windows 10 right now—from your browser, visit the official download site, open the zip file, and follow the instructions on the screen to add the utilities.
-Once installed, you’ll see a little PowerToys icon down in the Windows 10 notification area in the lower right-hand corner.
+The latest breed of PowerToys for Windows 10 and 11 will also be rolling out as open source projects, so users can pick them up and customize them.
+Just visit the official download site in your browser, open the ZIP file, and follow the instructions on the screen to add the utilities.
+Once installed, you’ll see a little PowerToys icon down in the Windows notification area in the lower right-hand corner.

-First up in the new generation of PowerToys is Shortcut Guide—admittedly not a utility will change your life, but nevertheless one you might find useful if you want to learn how to get around Windows faster and boost your productivity along the way.
+Speaking of not touching your mouse, take a look at Shortcut Guide.
+This is admittedly not a utility that will change your life, but it’s still one you may find useful if you want to learn how to get around Windows faster and boost your productivity along the way.

-It’s really simple to use—tap the Windows key on your keyboard, and the Shortcut Guide PowerToy brings up a window overlay showing some of the keyboard shortcuts you can use.
+It’s really simple to use—tap the Windows key on your keyboard, and the Shortcut Guide PowerToy will bring up a window overlay showing some of the keyboard shortcuts you can use.
 To use any of the shortcuts, keep the Windows key pressed down and hit the other key listed.

 For example, Win+A opens up the Action Center, while Win+M minimizes all the currently open Windows so you can get a look at the desktop.
 Over on the left you’ll notice shortcuts for snapping windows to either side of the screen, which can be useful for getting two windows up alongside each other.

-If you spend a lot of time in Windows then you may well be able to memorize these keyboard shortcuts fairly quickly, but it’s always good to have a cheat sheet, and see how many different options are available.
-Using the Windows key plus a number key is a useful way of jumping between different applications, for instance.
+If you spend a lot of time in Windows, you may be able to memorize these keyboard shortcuts fairly quickly, but it’s always good to have a cheat sheet so you can see how many options are available.
+Using the Windows key plus a number key is a useful way to jump between different applications, for instance.

-From the main PowerToys window, you can click Shortcut Guide to configure how long (in milliseconds) you need to hold down the Windows key to get the shortcut overlay up, and the opacity of the background of the Shortcut Guide window overlay.
+From the main PowerToys window, you can click Shortcut Guide to configure how long (in milliseconds) you’ll need to hold down the Windows key to get the shortcut overlay up, as well as the opacity of the background of the Shortcut Guide window overlay.

-FancyZones is probably the most interesting of the two new PowerToys launched so far—it lets you split up your open windows into different zones to keep your windows better organized.
-You can create themed zones for websites, office apps, another one for browsing your computer, and so on.
+FancyZones was one of the earliest PowerToys available when the tools returned in 2019, and it lets you split your open windows into zones to keep your windows better organized.
+You can create themed zones for websites, office apps, browsing your computer, and so on.

 With open windows on screen, hold down Shift, then drag a window into a zone to organize it.
 If you don’t enable the Shift key shortcut in settings, as described above, the zones will be enabled every time you move a window on screen.

-Use the Focus layout, for example, to put together a tiered stack of windows, one on top of the other, all neatly arranged; or use the Priority Grid layout as a way of keeping important programs front and center, with other apps down the sides of the screen.
+Use the Focus layout, for example, to put together a tiered stack of windows, one on top of the other, all neatly arranged; or use the Priority Grid layout as a way to keep important programs front and center, with other apps down the sides of the screen.
 Once you get used to how it works, FancyZones can add a real boost to your productivity.